petabite/uWeb/README.md

   ###### Description
   Specify the file extensions to be allowed to be sent to the client if it is requested.
 Use to protect your backend of your Microcontroller.
 NOTE: Be careful when allowing file types such as .py because the client can request /boot.py and may exposed sensitive info such as your wi-fi password if you have it set there.

+  This only applies to GET requests.
+You can still manually send files of any extension with [sendFile()](#uwebsendfilefilename)
   ###### Parameters
   - file_types - (list) file extensions to whitelist.
 Default: .js and .css